-Quantitative.
-In addition to maintaining the specified grade point average, students receiving financial aid must complete their degree within an acceptable number of attempted hours and successfully complete a minimum percentage of credit hours each academic year.
+Quantitative: In addition to maintaining the specified grade point average, students receiving financial aid must complete their degree within an acceptable number of attempted hours and successfully complete a minimum percentage of credit hours each academic year.

-To maintain financial aid eligibility at Valdosta State University, a student must complete their degree program by the time they have attempted 150% of the number of semester hours required to earn the degree.
+To maintain financial aid eligibility at Valdosta State University, a student must complete his or her degree program by the time he or she has attempted 150% of the number of semester hours required to earn the degree.
 Examples: Students pursuing a degree that requires 120 semester hours may not receive financial aid after they have attempted 180 hours.
 If the degree requires 130 semester hours, students will be expected to have earned the degree after having attempted no more than 195 hours.

-Students must successfully complete 67% of the courses for which they register.
+Students must successfully complete 67% of the courses for which they register at Valdosta State University or which have been accepted for credit toward their program of study from a prior institution.
 The grades of A, B, C, D, and S count as the successful completion of a course.
 The grades of F, W, WF, I, IP, U, NR, and V do not count as the successful completion of a course.